 Just below the parietal lobe, and under the caudal end of the lateral fissure, in the temporal lobe, lies the Wernicke's area (Demonet et al., 1992).
 This area is involved with language comprehension and is connected to the Broca's area through the arcuate fasciculus, nerve fibers that connect these two regions.
 Damage to the Wernicke's area (Figure 6b) results in many kinds of agnosias; agnosia is defined as an inability to know or understand language and speech-related behaviors.
-So an individual may show word deafness, which is an inability to recognize spoken language, or word blindness, which is an inability to the Wernicke's area is the primary auditory cortex, which is involved with audition, and finally the brain region devoted to smell (olfaction) is tucked away inside the primary olfactory cortex (prepyriform cortex).
+So an individual may show word deafness, which is an inability to recognize spoken language, or word blindness, which is an inability to recognize written or printed language.
+Close in proximity to the Wernicke's area is the primary auditory cortex, which is involved with audition, and finally the brain region devoted to smell (olfaction) is tucked away inside the primary olfactory cortex (prepyriform cortex).